hyperlane-xyz/hyperlane-monorepo/.changeset/tiny-teachers-accept.md

 '@hyperlane-xyz/sdk': minor
 ---

-adding support for full IsmConfig in CLI
+Add support for all ISM types in CLI interactive config creation